Wozacosta/bayes/readme.md

 // teach it a negative phrase

 classifier.learn('terrible, shitty thing.
 Damn.
 Sucks!!', 'negative')

+// unlearn something
+classifier.unlearn('this was a bad mistake', 'positive');

 // now ask it to categorize a document it has never seen before